AdaCore/spark2014/docs/ug/usage_scenarios.rst

 check correct integration between components.
 When using functional contracts,
 |GNATprove|'s proof should also be applied.

+In Replacement of Comments
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+It is good practice to specify properties of a subprogram that are important for integration in the comments that are attached to the subprogram declaration.

+Comments can be advantageously replaced by contracts:

+* Comments about the domain of the subprogram can be replaced by :ref:`Preconditions`.

+* Comments about the effects of the subprogram can be replaced by :ref:`Postconditions` and :ref:`Data Dependencies`.

+* Comments about the result of functions can be replaced by :ref:`Postconditions`.

+* |GNATprove| can use the contracts to prove correct integration between components, as in new developments.

+Contracts are less ambiguous than comments, and can be accompanied by (or interspersed with) higher level comments than need not be focused on the finer grain details of which variables must have which values, as these are already specified concisely and precisely in the contracts.

+In Replacement of Defensive Coding
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In existing Ada code that is migrated to |SPARK|, defensive coding is typically used to verify the correct integration between components: checks are made at the start of a subprogram that inputs (parameters and global variables) satisfy expected properties, and an exception is raised or the program halted if an unexpected situation is found.

+Defensive code can be advantageously replaced by preconditions:

+* The dynamic checks performed by defensive code at run time can be performed equally by preconditions, and they can be enabled at a much finer grain thanks to :ref:`Pragma Assertion_Policy`.

+* |GNATprove| can use the preconditions to prove correct integration between components, as in new developments.

 .. _Prove Functional Correctness:

 Prove Functional Correctness
 ----------------------------

+In New Developments
+^^^^^^^^^^^^^^^^^^^

 |GNATprove| can be used to prove functional correctness of an implementation
 against its specification.
 This strongest level of verification can be applied